-Members enrolled in Complex Case Management engage frequently with an assigned nurse case manager who works with the member on a mutually agreed upon set of health-related goals and outcomes.
+Members enrolled in complex care management engage frequently with an assigned clinician who works with the member on a mutually agreed upon set of health-related goals and outcomes.

-Case Management services are designed to help members who may require assistance with transfers from hospital to home, home health, home infusion, skilled nursing facility, or acute inpatient rehabilitation.
+Care management services are designed to help members who may require assistance with transfers from hospital to home, home health, home infusion, skilled nursing facility, or acute inpatient rehabilitation.
 They can also help with other questions related to health-related concerns, new diagnoses, finding an appropriate provider, etc.

-When case management services are initiated, PacificSource will work with the patient's physician or provider on a case-by-case basis.
-Case management interventions support the provider-patient relationship, identify and facilitate removal of barriers to good self-management and promote adherence to the prescribed treatment plan.
+When care management services are initiated, PacificSource will work with the patient's physician or provider on a case-by-case basis.
+Care management interventions support the provider-patient relationship, identify and facilitate removal of barriers to good self-management and promote adherence to the prescribed treatment plan.

-PacificSource reserves the right to delegate a third party to assist with, or perform the function of, case management.
+PacificSource reserves the right to delegate a third party to assist with, or perform the function of, care management.
 PacificSource will have final authority in all case management decisions.